luzpaz/SlopedPlanesMacro/README.md

 ### Installation
 To use this macro, please:

-* clone the repository at "~/.FreeCAD/Mod"
+* Clone the repository at "~/.FreeCAD/Mod"
 * Copy the file "SlopedPlanes.FCMacro" at "~/.FreeCAD"